 We conducted several scenario analyses to examine the uncertainty and potential variation in the findings.
-Table 4.7 reports the incremental cost-effectiveness ratios for the base-case and the following five scenario analyses: (a) scenario one: modified societal perspective informed by ICER's indirect approach to estimating non-health care sector costs (i.e., patient and caregiver productivity impacts net of consumption costs), (b) scenario two: alternative response assumption scenario where the probability of moving from response to non-response is assumed to be 0% after six months, (c) scenario three: alternative survival benefit assumption scenario where the unadjusted overall survival benefit of tabelecleucel is used, (d) scenario four: alternative survival extrapolation assumption scenario where the flattening of the survival curves was not modeled, (e) scenario five: a scenario where unrelated medical costs were excluded.
-In scenario five, unrelated medical costs were excluded only for those who were alive in and after year five, as it was not possible to disaggregate the total healthcare costs incurred up to year five into related and unrelated medical costs.
+Table 4.7 reports the incremental cost-effectiveness ratios for the base-case and the following five scenario analyses: (a) scenario 1: modified societal perspective informed by ICER's indirect approach to estimating non-health care sector costs (i.e., patient and caregiver productivity impacts net of consumption costs), (b) scenario 2: alternative response assumption scenario where the probability of moving from response to non-response is assumed to be 0% after six months, (c) scenario 3: alternative survival benefit assumption scenario where the unadjusted overall survival benefit of tabelecleucel is used, (d) scenario 4: alternative survival extrapolation assumption scenario where unrelated medical costs were excluded.
+In scenario 5, unrelated medical costs were excluded only for those who were alive in and after year 5, as it was not possible to disaggregate the total healthcare costs incurred up to year 5 into related and unrelated medical costs.